 While RAG can be conceptually described as “retrieve relevant data, then generate an answer,” the operational reality is more complex.
 A well-structured RAG pipeline typically includes the following components:

-Each plays a specific role.
-Each introduces risks.
-And each requires clear performance expectations and evaluation metrics.
+Click to expand Each plays a specific role, each introduces risks, and each requires clear performance expectations and evaluation metrics.

 The pipeline begins with splitting documents into smaller segments.
 This step determines the structural granularity through which the model will perceive the corpus.
 Although the mechanics seem straightforward, this is often one of the earliest points where quality begins to degrade.